Indian Forces Have Intensified Atrocities In IIOJK Ahead Of India’s R-Day: APHC - UrduPoint

 Indian Forces Have Intensified Atrocities In IIOJK Ahead Of India’s R-Day: APHC

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Jan, 2024) The All Parties Hurriyat Conference (APHC) has deplored that Indian troops and police have intensified the atrocities against the defenseless people of Indian illegally occupied Jammu and Kashmir as the so-called Republic Day of India (January 26) is approaching.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jan, 2024) The All Parties Hurriyat Conference (APHC) has deplored that Indian troops and police have intensified the atrocities against the defenseless people of Indian illegally occupied Jammu and Kashmir (IIOJK) as the so-called Republic Day of India (January 26) is approaching.

 The APHC said that the Narendra Modi-led Indian government was using brutal tactics to further its nefarious Hindutva agenda in the territory and weaken the spirit of Kashmiris for their righteous demand of right to self-determination.